 The second field of a repository, revision or source directory declaration label is the name of the container package.
 It is a name selected by the user to identify the system or project he/she is working on.
 (Therefore, it is often sensible to choose an identifier that matches the name of the project or system.)
 The package name provides a unique namespace for a file container.
 Source directories are automatically arranged into sub-packages, using the names of the sub-directories as the names of the sub-packages.
-For example, the declaration at line 9 in example 2 will put the source directory in the "var::code" sub-package automatically.
+For example, the declaration at line 9 in example 2 will put the source directory in the "var/code" sub-package automatically.

-The double colon "::" and the double underscore "" (internal only) are delimiters for package names in the extract system.
-Please avoid using "::" and "" for naming your files and directories.
+Note that, in additional to slash "/", double colon "::" and double underscore "" (internal only) also act as delimiters for package names.
+Please avoid using them for naming your files and directories.